 The geology of this park is awesome, with some rock-solid examples of volcanic action.
-The best is probably the Breadknife, and there’s a special hike you can do to take this in along the Grand High Tops, considered one of the state’s most impressive walks.
+The best is probably the Breadknife, and there’s a special hike the Breadknife and Grand High Tops walk that you can do to take this in, it’s considered one of the state’s most impressive walks.
 The combination of mad rock formations and a big sky of light make this place a photographer’s dream.

 There’s some pretty sweet wildlife here, like emus, wedge-tailed eagles and – the one you’ll hear while lying under the stars – the southern boobook owl.
 When you’re walking through the bush, look out for blue-tongued lizards and lace goannas.